Why do I need an IEP Coach?

 I am not a Maryland resident but am very interested in your services.
 Do you work with parents and educators from other states?

 Absolutely!
 While we are obviously most familiar with Maryland state laws, much of the IEP process does not vastly differ from state to state.
-We have helped parents all across the country via conference calls and live video technology (such as Zoom and Facetime).
+We have helped parents all across the country via conference calls and live video technology (such as Zoom, Google Meet, and/or FaceTime).
 We can dig into the laws and statutes of any state to best coach you on your rights and again, the IEP process itself is very much the same in every state.
 If you live outside of Maryland, we are eager to help you to and through the IEP process, every step of the way!

 Will you attend a meeting with me?

-We will gladly attend meetings, however, we hope to coach you prior to the meeting to ensure that you feel fully prepared to attend independently.
-We also recognize that some may feel more comfortable in having at their side and we are happy to fill that role.
-In order to attend any meeting, we would simply need to be added to your meeting invitation with prior written notice.
-Following the meeting, we will provide you with notes, follow up questions, and thoughts on the meeting.
-We will provide feedback both on how we think the general meeting went as well as things we would want for you to think about moving forward.
+We will gladly attend meetings.
+We also recognize that some may feel more comfortable in always having us by their side and we are more than happy to fulfill that role as well.
+In order to attend a meeting, we would simply need to be added to your meeting invitation with prior written notice.
+Following the meeting, we will provide you with notes, follow up questions, and our thoughts on the meeting.
+We will provide feedback on both how we think the meeting went in general as well as things we would want for you to think about moving forward.